 This did not answer any of my questions like: What size should I get?
 Should I have curved or straight?
 Is bamboo better than metal?
 Which is easiest?
-And many many more.
+And much more.

 So I will say the same to you.
 You will discover what is best for you in time.
 For each person it is different.
-You do need net however, unless you want your plants taken out!
+You do need a net, however, unless you want your plants taken out!

 Making Your Own

 The most basic frame I have seen is simply net resting over some thick sticks and tied down on each side.
 This is cheap and easy to do.
 Although it may not suit all plants.